n-wach/protractr/README.md

 6. To make a new release on Github Pages, run `release.sh`.
 This will recompile `dist/bundle.js`, as well as generate the docs.
-Then, the changes will be moved to the `/gh-pages` branch and pushed to Github.
+Then, the changes will be moved to the `gh-pages` branch and pushed to Github.